markgriep/HelloLogging/README.md

     </startup>
 </configuration>
 ```
-* Reference the assembly in the program.cs by adding this line right after the using statements.
+3. Reference the assembly in the program.cs by adding this line right after the using statements.
 ```c#
 [assembly: log4net.Config.XmlConfigurator(Watch = true)]
 ```
-* Insert the following code just inside the Class Program to create a log4net object you can use throughout the class.
+4. Insert the following code just inside the Class Program to create a log4net object you can use throughout the class.
 ```
 private static readonly log4net.ILog log = log4net.LogManager.GetLogger("Program.cs");
 ```

-* Insert the following code in the main method, it will create an entry in the log file.
+5. Insert the following code in the main method, it will create an entry in the log file.
 ```
 log.Debug("log a message");
 ```
+When you run the program, you should have a log file called log.txt in the debug folder with your program.